-The main 16th-century building was 16,5×35 meters.
-It was adjacent to the courtyard, separated from the city wall.
-The castle had an octagonal tower, which was given to the shorter northern side.
-On the courtyard was chapel and commercial buildings such as a water mill.
-It was built in the 14th century even before the erection of the castle.
-Initially it served as a granary, as evidenced by its large size and small and narrow windows.
+At the castle courtyard there was a chapel and economic buildings, including a water mill.
+It was built in the fourteenth century before the castle was erected.
+Initially, it served as a granary, as evidenced by its large size and small and narrow windows.

 Currently, the Museum of Central Pomerania is housed in a converted castle.
 Opening hours and price list can be found on the official website here.
 Next to the castle the mill is located, which is one of the oldest industrial buildings in Poland.
 It now houses the Ethnographic Department of the Museum of Central Pomerania.

 Janocha H., Lachowicz F., Zamki Pomorza Środkowego, Koszalin 1990.